 • we believed you were a serious threat to either yourself or someone else

 • we learned information that led us to believe that someone under the age of 18 was being abused

 • we received a valid court order to release the information.

 In order to facilitate your counseling, there are several other ways in which information about you might be shared with others.
 First, if you are seeing one of our graduate student therapists, all their sessions are supervised by a senior staff member.
-This means in most cases that sessions must be audio or video taped, though this requirement can always be discussed with the counselor.
-Second, any member of the staff might consult with one or more other staff members within Counseling and Psychological Services (preserving your anonymity as much as possible) in order to better understand you and figure out the best way to be helpful and to coordinate treatment.
+This means in most cases that sessions must be audio or videotaped, though this requirement can always be discussed with the counselor.
+Second, any member of the staff might consult with one or more other staff members within CAPS (preserving your anonymity as much as possible) in order to better understand you and figure out the best way to be helpful and to coordinate treatment.
 If you also see another professional, such as a community provider or a previous therapist, we will ask your permission to get in touch with them in order to coordinate the care you are receiving from us.

-Counseling and Psychological Services adheres to the American Psychological Association’s Guidelines for privacy and confidentiality.
+CAPS adheres to the American Psychological Association’s Guidelines for privacy and confidentiality.